Shopify/polaris/polaris.shopify.com/content/components/link.md

     description: Monochrome styles will be applied to links rendered within a `Banner`.
   - fileName: link-external.tsx
     title: External link
-    description: >-
-      Use for text links that should open in a new browser tab (or window, depending on the merchant’s browser settings).
-Use this only when using a default link might disrupt the merchants workflow.
+    description: Use for text links that should open in a new browser tab (or window, depending on the merchant’s browser settings).
+Use this only when a default link might disrupt the merchant’s workflow.
 ---

 # Link